Getting Started with ModSecurity on Scalingo

 ModSecurity implements its own Domain Specific Language, called SecLang, making it easy for users to write and share their own rules (combination of pattern and actions).

-As a note, ModSecurity is only deployable on scalingo-20
+Due to technical requirements, ModSecurity is only deployable on

 Enabling ModSecurity